elena19m/cloud-courses/website/docs/common/containers/_docker_compose.md

 This is simple when we only need to start two containers, but if we want to start more than two containers, or if we want to offer users a "one click" solution and we have a suite of containers needed for our solution, running in an ordered manner for each container does not scale.

 The solution to this issue is the Docker Compose mechanism.
-It allows an administrator to write a specification for a work environment, including options for running containers, volumes running containers, and networks where containers will communicate.
+It allows an administrator to write a specification for a work environment, including options for running containers, creating volumes, and networks where containers will communicate.

-The command is called `docker-compose`, and it uses `docker-compose.yaml` files which look like this:
+The command is called `docker-compose`, and it uses `docker-compose.yaml` files which looßk like this:

 ```
 version: "3.3"